dicej/wasi-sockets-tests/README.md

 - [client-std](./client-std): Rust test guest using `std::net`.
 Note that, as of this writing, tests using this guest will fail unless you use forks of Rust, `wasi-libc`, and the WASI Preview 1 adapter as described below.
+- [client-tokio](./client-tokio): Rust test guest using `tokio::net`.
+As with
+  `client-std`, you'll need to use the forks discussed below.

 ## Obtaining, building, and using the Rust, `wasi-libc`, and adapter forks